Money Can Buy You Happiness – But Are You at the Right Track?

 Money Can Buy You Happiness - But Are You at the Right Track?
 1

 A massive part of society these days is addicted to satisfaction.
 We compulsively keep tapping away on our respective negative ‘levers,’ attempting desperately to recapture the memory of a former incident that gave us joy.
 We may also do it with food, shopping, alcohol, pills, material possessions, or maybe in relationships.
 So why did the mouse exchange its behavior so dramatically?
-The mouse observation demonstrates that we end up more compulsive when the outcome becomes extra unsure.
-Sometimes we set out sights on something that we see as the solution, treatment, or result of what we seek.
+The mouse observation demonstrates that we become more compulsive when the outcome becomes extra unsure.
+Sometimes, we set our sights on something we see as the solution, treatment, or result of what we seek.
 Because of the ONLY answer, we grow to be obstinate and region all of our hopes in this one aspect.
-When the item of our attention falls through, we can’t surrender hope and preserve pursuing it – to us; there aren’t any different options.
+When the item of our attention falls through, we can’t surrender hope and continue pursuing it – to us, there aren’t any different options.
 This can best lead to sadness.
-If we open ourselves as much as all opportunities, we grow to be less constant, extra flexible, and open to prevailing.
+If we open ourselves as much as all opportunities, we become less constant, extra flexible, and open to prevailing.
+The crux of the problem is that we’ve harassed satisfaction with happiness.
+The Greek philosophers, intrigued by the pursuit of happiness, went to exquisite lengths to define and classify the means of enjoyment.
+Socrates (469 – 399 BC) is understood for his dictum, “Know thyself”, and spent tons of his time and electricity pursuing expertise.
+From his conversation, Euthydemus, Socrates addresses the query: “How are we too comfortable with happiness or doing well?”
+To solve this, Socrates argued that all goods other than information don’t use except efficiency.
+Only expertise can assure the ideal and successful use of all interests.
+He establishes this in 4 beautiful points: